 The Average Cost to Install Solar In Maine

 The average home in Maine uses between 8,000 kWh and 12,000 kWh of electricity per year.
 The cost for a grid-tied, rooftop solar electric system designed to cover this electricity usage would have a direct purchase price between $23,289 and $31,260.
 Once the 30% tax credit is factored in, the net purchase price would range between $16,302 and $21,882.

 |If Your Bill Is||Annual Electric Usage*||Solar Array Size||Estimated Solar Purchase Price**||Net Cost After|

 |$175||9,453 kWh/yr||7.35 kW array||$23,403||$16,382|

 (*)You can find how much energy you use on your electric bill.

 (**) Pricing estimates assume an unshaded, south-facing roof with a 35-degree roof pitch.

 Production levels and costs will vary depending on your free site assessment findings.

 Financial incentives for solar customers in Maine.

-Solar electric systems in Maine benefit from a 26% federal tax credit.
-Solar customers can take 26% of the total cost for their solar electric system and use it as a credit to pay down their federal tax bill.
-The 26% federal tax credit is available for systems installed through the end of 2022.
-In 2023 the tax credit is scheduled to be reduced to 22% and the tax credit is currently scheduled to expire at the end of 2024.
-The good news is that the tax credit has been extended in the past and there is strong support to extend it in the future.
+Solar electric systems and battery backup benefit from a 30% federal tax credit.
+Solar customers can take 30% of the total cost for their solar electric system and use it as a credit to pay down their federal tax bill.
+The 30% federal tax credit is available for systems installed through the end of 2032.
+In 2033 the tax credit is scheduled to be reduced to 26%, to 22% in 2034, and the tax credit is currently scheduled to expire at the end of 2034.

 Are solar panels a good investment?